Commercial Kitchen Hood Testing

 Why it’s Important

 Health Departments set this industry standard as a quality check of performance.
 Health Codes benefit us all.
 We’ve serviced many restaurants and businesses in Southern California.
 Plus, BarrierEnergy has over ten years of experience.
-If we do happen to uncover any issues, we will advise you on what changes are necessary.
+If we do happen to uncover any Air Balance issues, we will advise you on what changes are necessary.
 Contact Us and get the job done right!
+We are based out of Santa Barbara, California and serve most of the Southern Coastline.